 Talk.

 The way I was raised, the surefire way to make a bad situation worse was to talk about it.
 Even asking my dad about his day could get you a licking.
 Whenever my mama insisted we eat dinner together, my dad would read The Montgomery Advertiser out loud between bites.
 Sometimes we’d discuss Kenny’s football game, but mostly we just listened to Daddy read about what ass-backwards decisions the liberals had just made in Congress.
 I never told anybody about my boyfriend Fred until he proposed.
-Even then the only question my dad asked was how much Fred made, not all those questions you see on TV nowadays about what’s he like or does he treat you right and all that.
+Even then, the only question my dad asked was how much Fred made, not all those questions you see on TV nowadays about what’s he like or does he treat you right and all that.

 So I sure didn’t tell Fred when our son started talking about Prince Erik instead of Princess Ariel.
 I was never real sure about God, but Fred went to church every Sunday, and I didn’t want any trouble.
 So I tried, I really did.
 I gave Kyle all those books about God making the sunrise and I told him about the right way to fall in love and he was better at first, I swear.
 He even stopped drawing Prince Erik in art class.
 And I thought there was nothing else to worry about, that we’d sidestepped the crisis and that my boy was on the right track.

-And then, fifteen years old, he came home with Richie Baker from Algebra.
+And then, fifteen years old, he came home with Richie Baker from algebra.
 No problem, I always feed my boy’s friends from school, I just buy beans instead of meat the next week.
 Fred might’ve complained, but Kyle had been so quiet, so isolated.
 I was glad to see him with a friend.

-But when I went up to ask the boys to set the table for supper, they weren’t doing Algebra at all.
+But when I went up to ask the boys to set the table for supper, they weren’t doing algebra at all.
 No, their backpacks were lying untouched on the rug like fat, dead birds, and they were lying on the bed together.
 I hadn’t seen so much of my boy since I’d been teaching him to wash his privates.
 And there they were, under my roof!
 Right under my nose!

 They saw me and sprang apart like the little boys they were, and Kyle scrambled for the blankets.
 “Ma - ”